danielTse01/danielTse01.github.io/_pages/about.md

 Currently, I am focused on continuously improving myself and am eager to gain insights and advice from others.
 I am passionate about leveraging my expertise in data science to drive innovation and solve real-world problems, always striving to learn and grow in my professional journey.

-If you wish to download a copy of my resume, head over to the "cv" tab on the menu bar, and then click on the PDF icon near the top right.
+If you wish to download a copy of my resume, head over to the "Resume" tab on the menu bar, and then click on the PDF icon near the top right.
 Thank you, and I hope you enjoy your stay.